SpektraSystems/Azure-Synapse-Analytic-Day/02-build-modern-dw-pipelines.md

     ![A screenshot of an in-progress playback is displayed.
 The playback is at 1m 49s into the Spark application run, and Stage 6 is showing a Stage progress of 6.25%.](media/ex02-monitor-activities-spark-applications-playback-progress.png "Synapse Analytics Monitor")

-15. You can also perform a playback on an individual stage.
+15. You can also perform playback on an individual stage.
 Returning to a view of only Stage 3, the **Playback** button shows the rows written at this stage, and the progress of reads and writes.

     ![A screenshot of an in-progress playback for Stage 3 is displayed.](media/ex02-monitor-activities-spark-applications-playback-stage-3.png "Synapse Analytics Monitor")

 16. You can also change the view to see which stages were involved in read and write activities.
 Select **All job IDs** in the job dropdown, and in the **View** drop-down, select **Read**.
 You can see which stages performed reads, with each color-coded by how much data was read.

     ![Read is selected and highlighted in the Display drop-down list.](media/ex02-monitor-activities-spark-applications-display-drop-down-read-graph.png "Synapse Analytics Monitor")

+## Summary

+- In this exercise, you have completed building a Modern Data Warehouse with Azure Synapse Pipelines.
+Now you can move on to the next module by clicking on the Next button at the bottom right of this page.